natureblocks/open-impact-standards/README.md

     "VERIFIABLE"
 }
 ````
-__DependencySet object type:__
+__Checkpoint object type:__
 - `alias` should be a human-readable name followed by a 4-digit hashtag to ensure uniqueness.
 E.g. "humanReadableName#0000"
+- The `description` should provide more information about the significance of the `Checkpoint`.
-- The `dependencies` array can include `Dependency` objects and/or `DependencySetReference` objects.
+- The `dependencies` array can include `Dependency` objects and/or `CheckpointReference` objects.
-- `alias` and `gate_type` are not required when there are one or zero dependencies in the set.
+- `gate_type` is not required when the number of items in the `dependencies` array is 1.
-- `description` can be used to provide more detail about the `DependencySet`.
 ````
-type DependencySet {
+type Checkpoint {
     alias: string,
+    description: string,
     gate_type: GateType,
-    dependencies: [Dependency | DependencySetReference],
+    dependencies: [Dependency | CheckpointReference], }
-    description: string?
-}
 ````
 __GateType enumeration:__
-- Logic gate types through which groups of dependencies (`DependencySet` objects) can be evaluated.
+- Logic gate types through which groups of dependencies (`Checkpoint` objects) can be evaluated.
 - `XNOR` has been intentionally omitted as it reduces state map clarity.
 ````
 enum GateType {